thewh1teagle/Bamby/README.md

 **In memory ZIP bomb Creator**

-*A zip bomb, also known as a zip of death or decompression bomb,
+*"A zip bomb, also known as a zip of death or decompression bomb,
 is a malicious archive file designed to crash or render
-useless the program or system reading it.*
+useless the program or system reading it."*
 Read more at [Wikipedia](https://en.wikipedia.org/wiki/Zip_bomb)